questianon/sdupdates/README.md

 	* seems to be better (e.g. provide more detailed backgrounds and characters) than NAI, but can overfry some stuff.
 Try lowering the cfg if that happens
 	* Passes AUTOMATIC's pickle tester and https://github.com/zxix/stable-diffusion-pickle-scanner, but there's no guarantee on pickle safety, so it still might be ccp spyware
 	* Use the vae or else your outputs will have a grey filter
+	* Windows Defender might mark this as a virus, it should be a false positive
 	* Supposed torrent from anon on /g/ (don't know if safe)

 potential magnet that someone gave me